lmorchard/blog.lmorchard.com/drafts/2015-08-07-web-awesome.md

 [theverge]: blog.lmorchard.com/2015/07/22/the-verge-web-sucks/
 [ue4]: https://blog.mozilla.org/blog/2014/03/12/mozilla-and-epic-preview-unreal-engine-4-running-in-firefox/

+### DIY for cheap

 And, it's never been cheaper to put something on the web.
 For example, [this blog lives mostly on Amazon S3][s3blog].
 My [last post][theverge] got around 55,000 unique views so far - the most attention I've gotten in years.
 It looks like that's going to cost me about $6 by the end of the month.
 I could have probably cut that in half if I'd been smarter about things.

-Even if I keep turning out blockbuster posts, I still won't come near my budget for burritos.
-(Of course, I really like burritos - maybe more than the web.
-So, this might be an unfair comparison.)

 [s3blog]: http://blog.lmorchard.com/2014/10/20/static-blog-generation-with-gulp/